 - Wood & Wire Stationary 3-Bin System

 Wire Mesh Compost Bins:

 Wire mesh composting bins are versatile, inexpensive and easy to construct.
-They may be used as holding bins for composting moderate amounts of yard wastes or as turning systems for quick composting of larger volumes.
-Holding bins are a convenient way of composting yard wastes with little effort.
-Simply add wastes as they are cleaned up from the yard.
+They may be used as holding bins for composting moderate amounts of food and yard wastes or as turning systems for quick composting of larger volumes.
+Holding bins are a convenient way of composting organic wastes with little effort.
+Simply add wastes as they are cleaned up from the yard or gathered in the kitchen.
 With little effort and occasional moistening, compost will be ready in 6 months to 2 years.
-Attention should be paid to chopping materials, maintaining moisture and covering piles with plastic.
+Attention should be paid to chopping materials and maintaining moisture.
 Occasional turning will produce compost in less time.
 Wire mesh bins can be moved to turn piles or to harvest finished compost.
 To do this, simply undo latches, pull the mesh away from compost and set it up elsewhere.
 The pile may be turned into the bin at its new location and compost can be removed from the bottom.

-The circular and panel designs illustrated each have advantages.
-The circle bin may be made for under $10 from poultry wire or hardware cloth.
+The circular design illustrated has advantages.
+The circle bin may be made from poultry wire or hardware cloth.
 Poultry wire is the least expensive material.
 However it quickly loses its shape with use, requiring support with posts and frequent replacement.
 For a slightly higher cost, hardware cloth creates a self supporting circle which is easier to manipulate and more durable.
-A panel unit offers a greater variety of uses.
-Panels may be added to enlarge the bin or create small bins for turning piles.
-Individual panels may be used for screening coarse materials from finished compost.
-A sturdy and attractive panel bin can be made with 16 gauge plastic coated wire mesh for under $20.

 12-½ feet of 36" wide 1" poultry wire, or